 Using exemptions and reliefs

-Next up in our article covering the main inheritance tax planning considerations for high net worth individuals is ‘exemptions and reliefs’.
+Next up in our article covering the main inheritance tax planning strategies for high net worth clients is ‘exemptions and reliefs’.

-The nil-rate band and residence nil-rate band are well-known allowances, but there are others tailored for business owners and high net worth individuals.
+The nil-rate band and residence nil-rate band are well-known allowances, but there are others tailored for business owners and high net worth people.

 For example, Business Property Relief (BPR) can reduce the taxable value of qualifying assets.